How Often Do Personal Injury Cases Go to Trial in Texas?

 If you are considering taking your Dallas personal injury case to court, it is important to understand the process and typical outcomes of these kinds of cases.
 While the concept of “going to trial” could either be exciting or scary, you should always talk to an attorney about your options.
 Taking your case to trial is sometimes the only way to seek the compensation you need.
 However, many lawsuits end before ever getting to a jury trial.
 The Dallas personal injury lawyers at The Queenan Law Firm explain some statistics about jury trials in the United States, and provide you with information to help you decide whether to take your case to trial.
-For a free consultation on your case, contact our Dallas personal injury lawyers today.
+For a free consultation on your case, contact our Arlington TX personal injury lawyer today.

 How Many Lawsuits Settle Before Trial?

 The legal concept of “settlement” is complicated.
 There are many situations where “settlement” seems like giving up.
 Many settlements occur because the injured party (the plaintiff) does not have quite enough information to prove the responsible party (the defendant) was liable – but the defendant isn’t willing to risk that.
 Plaintiffs may accept a settlement rather than pressing the case at trial because it is a guaranteed win.
 However, this may mean forgoing damages they might be entitled to at trial.
 Alternatively, settlements may work out in the plaintiff’s favor if the defendant is so clearly at fault that they are willing to pay anything to make the case stop.
 This may ultimately save them the expense of trial, meaning they are willing to pay more for a settlement than trying to beat the case at trial.